DevExpress/Blazor/demo/BlazorDemo.Wasm/BlazorDemo/Pages/Grid/Filtering/Descriptions/Grid-Filtering-SearchBox.md

 * **GroupWordsByOr** — Search words are treated as individual conditions grouped by the OR logical operator.
 Records that match at least one of these conditions are displayed.
 * **ExactMatch** — Search words are not treated separately.
 Only records that match search text exactly are displayed.

-In this demo, [keyboard navigation](https://docs.devexpress.com/Blazor/404652/components/grid/keyboard-support) is enabled.
 You can press Ctrl+F to move focus from a Grid element to the Search Box.

 For more information about our Blazor Data Grid and its built-in search capabilities, refer to the following topic: [Search Box](https://docs.devexpress.com/Blazor/404142/grid/filter-data/search-box).